jackyliang/Drexel-Shaft-Protection/README.md

 2. `fake_useragent` to generate randomized fake user agents

     pip install fake_useragent

+### Common errors and fixes

+    print page.cookies['IDMSESSID'] KeyError

+This means your username/password is incorrect.

+TODO: Catch this exception and return a better error message

 ### What I used to develop Drexel Shaft Protection